RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/crdbs.md

 local testing, we have created the scale-minimized deployment using two local clusters running on the same host.

-Step 4: Connect to your member Redis CRDBs {#test-connectivity}
+Step 4: Connect to your member Redis CRDBs
 ------------------------------------------

 With the Redis database created, you are ready to connect to your